 - If your tap water contains fluoride, buy a good reverse osmosis filter system, a water distiller system or use activated alumina filter cartridges.

 - Avoid using Teflon-coated non-stick pans.
 These pans are made with polytetrafluoroethylene. which releases carbonyl-fluoride and other extremely toxic gases when it is heated.
 These chemicals from non-stick pan have been linked to thyroid disease.
 Try to avoid this type of cookware – cast Iron, carbon steel, and stainless steel are healthier options.

 - Be careful what prescription drugs you take.
-Prozac, Paxil, some other SSRI antidepressants, antacids, antibiotics and antihistamines can all contain fluorine.
+Prozac, Paxil, some other SSRI antidepressants, antacids, antibiotics, and antihistamines can all contain fluorine.
 Fluorine metabolizes into fluoride in your body.
 You may want to check with your doctor to see if your medication contains fluorine, and consider an alternative.

 You also have to be careful what you eat, as fluoride is an ingredient in some surprising foods.
 Here are a few to watch out for:

 Black tea and green tea leaves absorb a substantial amount of fluoride from the soil and air.
-Some argue that this is a harmless ‘natural’ fluoride and this does have some truth to it, however natural fluoride is harmful too.
-Organic teas have less fluoride than others but still have considerable amount.
+Some argue that this is a harmless ‘natural’ fluoride and this does have some truth to it, however, natural fluoride is harmful too.
+Organic teas have less fluoride than others but still have a considerable amount.
 I know this isn’t the best news for all you tea drinkers, but now at least you know. (and with Thyroid hypothyroidism, be careful of Green Tea)